 There are a few places where we can buy a table saw.
 Big box stores like Home Depot and Lowe’s are great places to see the table saws in person.
 We can also shop online for a table saw and have the saw delivered to our workshop.

-1. Look for the Best Table Saw Trunnion System
+1. How to Buy the Best Table Saw for the Money: The Trunnion System

-Chuck’s first tip for buying the best table saw is to look for the best trunnion system.
+Chuck’s first tip for how to buy the best table saw for the money is to look for the best trunnion system.
 He said we should compare the trunnions of each saw within our budget range.

 What is the trunnion system?
 The trunnions attach the motor to the underside of the table and are responsible for keeping the blade in alignment.